-The Swedish Institute of International Affairs (UI) and the International Institute for Democracy and Electoral Assistance (International IDEA) invite you to a seminar on the lessons learned during democratic transitions.
+On April 19, The Swedish Institute of International Affairs (UI) and the International Institute for Democracy and Electoral Assistance (International IDEA) arranged a seminar on the lessons learned during democratic transitions.

 Institutions, activists, political parties, students, women's rights movements, and international actors all have important roles in situations where authoritarian regimes transition into democratic nations.
 Political leaders, right in the midst of the shift, play crucial roles and have invaluable insight in these progressions.